 We drive this motor with batteries and coupled to the shaft of the gas turbine.

-When the turbine rotates some of the produced mechanical power used to drive the compressor and the starting motor is turned off.
+When the turbine rotates, some of the produced mechanical power serves to drive the compressor, and the starting motor turns off.

 Gas turbine power plants occupy a large place in today’s use, especially when we require high power, lightweight, and speed; so we can use in instances below:

 - In jet population unit in aircraft and ships.